wowfacts/vanilla/README.md

 ## Classes
 ### General / Multi-class
  - At level 10 all classes earned a talent point, each level after this provided 1 additional talent point, resulting in 51 talents at level 60.
+ - Spells had ranks and new ranks were not automatically trained but bought.
+ - Higher rank spells cost more mana, so people would often use lower rank spells.
  - A lot of classes had 3 weapon slots, the third usually being for a ranged weapon.
 (This often caused hunters to lose weapons to a warrior or a rogue, because they also wanted the additional stats the weapon provided).
  - All weapons had a different weapon skill which would need to be levelled up by using a weapon of that type.
 Having low skill would result in a lot more misses than usual.